March 1 for all applicants

 The education must include:

-- Documented knowledge of biodiversity and ecosystems as described in the courses 61 123, 61 134 and 61 162 in the joint degree master’s in landscape architecture programme, or equivalent
+- Documented knowledge of biodiversity and ecosystems as described in the following courses

 - Proof of English proficiency